This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Your healthcare provider may first give you treatment to help you go into remission.
 It may take weeks or months before you go into remission.
 Your treatment may change if the cancer is not going into remission.
 After remission, you may need more treatment.
 Your healthcare provider may give some of the following treatments alone or together:

 - Chemotherapy is used to kill cancer cells.
 You may be more likely to get infections or have other problems after chemotherapy.
 Healthcare providers will watch you closely and will work with you to decrease the side effects.

 - IV fluids are given to help prevent dehydration.
 It may be difficult for you to drink liquids after chemotherapy starts.
 Chemotherapy can cause nausea.

 - Blood transfusion: You will get whole or parts of blood through an IV during a transfusion.
 Blood is tested for diseases, such as hepatitis and HIV, to be sure it is safe.

-- Bone marrow transplant (BMT): This is when your diseased bone marrow is replaced with healthy marrow.
-You are usually given bone marrow from someone else (a donor).
-Sometimes your own marrow may be used if it is collected when your cancer is in remission (not active).
+- Bone marrow transplant is used to replace your diseased bone marrow with healthy marrow.
+The healthy marrow usually comes from someone else.
+Sometimes your own marrow may be used if it is collected when your cancer is in remission.
 The bone marrow transplant is given to you in an IV while you are in the hospital.
-A BMT may cure your illness, but it can cause other very serious health problems.
-You may be in the hospital for a month after your BMT.

 - Peripheral blood stem cell transplant (PBSCT) is used to put stem cells into your body through an IV.
 The stem cells go into your bone marrow.
 Once in the bone marrow, stem cells can grow and become blood cells.